slamora/brackets-wiki/Contributing-to-Brackets.md

 ## Contributing Code ##

+## Useful Tools for Development ##

+If you use Brackets to edit Brackets, you can quickly reload the app itself by choosing *Debug > Refresh Window* from in-app menu.
+(If your Brackets gets really hosed, you can try *View > Refresh* from the native menu.)
+You can also bring up the Chrome developer tools on the Brackets window using *Debug > Show Developer Tools*.

+You can open a second Brackets window from *Debug > New Window*.
+This is nice because it means you can use a stable Brackets in one window to edit your code, and then reload the app in the second window to see if your changes worked.
+You can bring up the developer tools on the second window, too.
+Note that this can be flaky; if you find that the dev tools aren't showing scripts, just close the second window and reopen it, then open the dev tools window again.

+You can use *Debug > Run Tests* to run our unit test suite, and *Debug >Show Perf Data* to show some rudimentary performance info.
+We plan to beef this up in upcoming sprints.

 ### Modifying the Code ###
 So you have found an issue that you want to fix.
 Start off by creating a new branch in your local directory.
 This assumes you are working in the brackets directory, but the same thing would apply for the brackets-app project as well.